Frequently Asked Questions

 Step 3: Add DNS records

 a.
 When the domain has been setup on ISNIC’s nameservers, you can add the DNS records from Google to your domain.
-Go back to the Control Panel for your domain and click on Edit under DNS records.
+Select your domain from your domain list and click on Add DNS records under DNS records.
 On the DNS page, you choose Google Workspace from the drop-down list on the top of page and the DNS records from Google will appear.

 b.
 The Verification code from Google is either MX or TXT, choose the correct Type of DNS record and paste your Verification code in the Data field and click on Submit.